 Domino's hit by competition on deliveries, shifts outlook

-Domino's Pizza missed Wall Street estimates for quarterly same-store sales and profit on Tuesday, hurt by growing competition from third-party delivery services and small pizzerias, sending the pizza chain's shares down 6per cent.

-REUTERS: Domino's Pizza missed Wall Street estimates for quarterly same-store sales and profit on Tuesday, hurt by growing competition from third-party delivery services and small pizzerias, sending the pizza chain's shares down 6per cent.
+REUTERS: Domino's Pizza missed Wall Street estimates for quarterly same-store sales and profit on Tuesday (Oct 8), hurt by growing competition from third-party delivery services and small pizzerias, sending the pizza chain's shares down 6 per cent.

 The company also replaced its three- to five-year forecast with a shorter-term outlook which included lower percentage growth targets than those given previously for the longer period.